 The CPU memory contains 640 Bytes RAM, 12 kBytes program ROM and 12 kBytes character ROM.
+The VCT 38xxB contains additional 12kBytes character ROM.
 The character ROM holds the font data and is separated from the program ROM to save CPU time.
 The CPU can still access the character ROM via a DMA interface including wait cycles.
 The display controller can also access the CPU memory via the same DMA interface.
 By this means it is possible to locate part of the character font in program ROM or part of the program code in character ROM.